 As you may see, it takes a lot of work to balance greed and fear.
 Both are the engines of the forex trading world, and both are shaping our lives at a very deep, sometimes unconscious level, each and every day.

 I’m not saying it’s easy to strike a balance.
-But this experience made it so obvious to me that I can’t stop identifying greed and fear now in almost any context of my life.
+But this experience made it so obvious to me that now I simply can’t stop identifying greed and fear in almost any context of my life.
 Of course, some days are better than others.

 7. Everything Takes Time